 Why not upgrade your Wi-Fi?
-Here's our guide to the best routers
+Here's our guide to the best routers!

 - Top features: Dual-band, 4 gigabit Ethernet ports, OneMesh

-If you're for a wireless router with enough speed for HD streaming and even browsing on a few devices, TP-Link's Archer A7 gets the job done with no frills.
+If you're looking for one of the best wireless routers with enough speed for HD streaming and even browsing on a few devices, TP-Link's Archer A7 gets the job done with no frills.
 The Archer A7's dual-band Wi-Fi 5 connection can deliver up to 1,300Mbps on the 5GHz band and 450Mbps on the 2.4GHz band.
-Typically, the 2.4GHz band will have a greater range thanks to better wall penetration.
+Typically, the 2.4GHz band will have a wider range thanks to better wall penetration.
 While this router lacks support for MU-MIMO, it should be able to handle several devices at once without issue.
 If you're looking to connect a lot of smart home devices, consider something with greater capacity.

-TP-Link estimates this router should be able to provide a signal for a three-bedroom home thanks to its three external antennas.
-If you find out you need more coverage down the line, you don't need to replace your router.
+TP-Link estimates this router should provide a signal for a three-bedroom home thanks to its three external antennas.
+If you need more coverage down the line, you don't need to replace your router.
 OneMesh allows you to connect other TP-Link routers with OneMesh in a mesh.
-Unlike a traditional extender, you only use one Wi-Fi name and your devices will connect to the best available connection automatically.
+Unlike a traditional extender, you only use one Wi-Fi name, and your devices will automatically connect to the best available connection.

-Basic QoS and parental controls are included with this router if you want to block certain URLs and prioritize a connection.
+Basic QoS and parental controls are included with this router if you want to block specific URLs and prioritize a connection.
 Luckily, this router can be set up and configured with the Tether app on Android or iOS.

 Pros: